Pyrus calleryana: As an invasive species

-The Bradford pear in particular has become further regarded as a nuisance tree for its initially neat, dense upward growth, which made it desirable in cramped urban spaces.
+The Bradford pear in particular has become further regarded as a nuisance tree for its initially neat, dense, upward growth, which made it desirable in cramped urban spaces.
 Without corrective selective pruning at an early stage, these weak crotches result in a multitude of narrow, weak forks that are very susceptible to storm damage.
-Because of this, and the resulting relatively short life span (typically less than 25 years), many groups have discouraged further planting of 'Bradford' and other similarly structurally deficient Callery pear cultivars (such as 'Cleveland Select') in favor of increasing use of locally native ornamental tree species.
+Because of this, and the resulting relatively short lifespan (typically less than 25 years), many groups have discouraged further planting of 'Bradford' and other similarly structurally deficient Callery pear cultivars (such as 'Cleveland Select') in favor of increasing use of locally native ornamental tree species.

-It should be recognized that even though P. calleryana is considered an invasive species, there have been cases in which it did not have an impact when introduced as a nonnative species.
+Although P. calleryana is considered an invasive species, some cases have occurred in which it did not have an impact when introduced as a non-native species.
 In young, low-density populations, this tree was found to have no significant effect on species richness or diversity in its surrounding environment.
 To understand how this species interacts in a given environment, further studies should be considered.

-In 2023 and 2024 respectively, the states of Ohio and South Carolina banned the sale and cultivation of Callery pear trees.
+In 2023 and 2024, respectively, Ohio and South Carolina banned the sale and cultivation of Callery pear trees.

-In 2024, the state of Pennsylvania added the Callery pear to the Pennsylvania noxious weed list as a "Class B" noxious weed and banned its sale and distribution.
+In 2024, Pennsylvania added the Callery pear to its noxious weed list as a "Class B" noxious weed and banned its sale and distribution.

+In September 2024, Massachusetts added the Callery pear to the Massachusetts Prohibited Plant List, banning the cultivation and import of the tree immediately with a ban on sales going into effect at the end of 2028.